Need to know

 - Know your passport number – it's the first thing you'll be asked when you report your passport missing.
-If you don't have a good memory for numbers, email it to yourself.
+If you don't have a good memory for numbers, write it down and email it to yourself.

 - Email yourself important contact information such as the phone number of the Australian embassy in the country/countries you're travelling to, the number